stockphrase/no-silo/content/resources/open-handbook/chapter-4.md

 {{< /hint >}}

-# Chapter Four: The Joy of Reuse
+# The Joy of Reuse

 ---